Story by Claire Warner, CHC Communications

 “The books were both good fits for the times and helped give me context for conversations I was having among friends, family, and colleagues,” Darling said.
 “Conversations like those in the CHC book club will help bring the change this country needs.”

 The CHC Community Book Club will continue facilitating important conversations through its upcoming selections.
 CHC Instructor of Literature Casey Shoop will moderate Nick Estes’ Our History is the Future: Standing Rock versus the Dakota Access Pipeline, and the Long Tradition of Indigenous Resistance for the fall term meeting.
 In winter term, CHC Associate Dean of Undergraduate Studies Daphne Gallagher will facilitate a discussion of Robin Wall Kimmerer’s Braiding Sweetgrass; a New York Times bestseller, and the University of Oregon’s 2021-2022 Common Reading book.
-The first CHC Community Book Club meeting this term will take place on November 7 from 4-5 pm and will be conducted on Zoom.
-To register, click here.
+The first CHC Community Book Club meeting of winter term will be conducted via Zoom on Jan 23, 2022 04:00 PM, Pacific Time.

 While Estes' text places protests of the Dakota Access Pipeline in the broader context of indigenous resistance and dispossession, Kimmerer offers indigenous and scientific knowledge as a medium through which to explore the relationship between humans and nature, and its potential for sustainability.
 Both authors use an environmental framework to convey indigenous understandings of land and resistance, a conversation the CHC facilitators are excited to bring to the community book club.

-Questions about how to participate in the CHC Community Book Club can be directed to Elin England (insert link to email@example.com).
+Questions about how to participate in the CHC Community Book Club can be directed to Elin England (firstname.lastname@example.org).